 - Roll and coat in chocolate and place in the fridge to cool (I stood mine up in a whiskey tumbler filled with rice)

-Will you be trying the Alan Partridge Ladyboys Cupcake?
+Will you be trying the Alan Partridge Ladyboys Cupcakes?
 Or do you think I’ve just gone mad?
 I guess we’ll never know.

 Once you’ve tried the Alan Partridge Ladyboys Cupcakes, try my iced lemon traybake recipe next!